ibnahmadCoded/agent-pay-demo/README.md

 ## Community

-Join our community on [Discord](https://discord.gg/6C3uwQb8) and follow us on LinkedIn and X. Feel free to contribute and raise issues.
+Join our community on [Discord](https://discord.gg/6C3uwQb8) and follow us on [LinkedIn](https://www.linkedin.com/company/placidpay) and [X](https://x.com/aaalege).
+Feel free to contribute and raise issues on any of the open sourced repositories.

 ## License